BrentGrammer/PROGNOTES/ComputerScience/Algorithms.md

 ## Tries (pronounces "trees" as in Retreival Tree)

 - If not a priority queue, then probably is a trie
+- The top node is emtpy and you start looking for the first letter of a word from it.
 - called a Trie tree (try tree) or a prefix tree or digital tree
 - Used in things like Auto Complete (if you type an "a" what kind of results should be gotten back? etc.)
   - Can operate in O(1) time given the keys have a minimum/max length